Go on to Part Three

 Sep.
 29 Houston, Texas University of Houston - Houston Room The band put on a free concert at this University, arranged by the school’s Program Council.
 Originally, this was arranged as an outdoor performance on Thursday, Sep.
-28 at 2:00 P.M. but that was cancelled on the day of the event as negotiations fell apart between the University, Columbia Records and the promotors of the Oct.
+28 at 2:00 P.M. but that was canceled on the day of the event as negotiations fell apart between the University, Columbia Records and the promotors of the Oct.
 1 Houston Music Hall gig already scheduled.
 Concerns were raised that the free show on Sep.
 29 would hurt ticket sales for the Oct.
 1 show.
 The free show was quickly rescheduled for noon in the school’s Houston Room on Friday, Sep.
-29 while negotiations continued, but was cancelled yet again by Thursday night.
+29 while negotiations continued, but was canceled yet again by Thursday night.
 The school’s daily newspaper followed the story closely as talks continued with things not resolving until the last minute.
 Finally, at noon on Friday, the band did manage to perform at the University, although it was not an easy gig.
 A later published review pointed out the “horribly distorting sound system” and claimed the show was saved by Phil Shulman’s clowning around during the various equipment hassles, thereby lightening the mood in the room.
 The several hundred people in the crowd did respond with a standing ovation at the end but Phil told the reviewer, when describing the PA system, that “it was positively bloody useless for a professional band!”
 It is presumed this concert was moved up to noon to allow the group time to get to San Antonio for their evening gig, as listed below.

 Houston - photo in Daily Cougar publicizing free concert Sep.
 29, 1972

 Sep.
 29 San Antonio, Texas Laurie Auditorium opened for Frampton’s Camel.
 This would have made for a busy day as the band had just finished a free concert in Houston that very afternoon, as described in the above listing.

 Sep.
 30 Arlington, Texas University of Texas - Texas Hall Steve Miller headlined here, supported by Frampton’s Camel and Giant, who probably opened the show.